 - LAWS5236 Advanced Australian Corporate Taxation

 - Six month rule

 Legislation changes constantly.
-In the Chartered Accountants Program modules, candidates are expected to be up to date with the relevant legislation, Standards, cases, rulings, determinations and other guidance as they stand six months before the exam date, unless otherwise stated.
+In the Chartered Accountants Program modules, students are expected to be up to date with the relevant legislation, standards, cases, rulings, determinations and other guidance as they stand six months before the exam date, unless otherwise stated.

 The relevant date for legislation is the date the legislation receives royal assent.
 The relevant date for cases is the date the case decision was handed down.